Kolhax/SECCHAT.py/README.md

 - In the server.py you can code your own commands, just go to line 48 or 55 to see an example :D

 ### Credits
-Kepar is always on TOP
+Kepar#6326 is always on TOP